 - Don't confuse a verb phrase with a compound predicate.

 We will be going to China this summer. (verb phrase - it has only one main verb - going)

 A compound predicate might share a helping verb, or it might be two (or more) separate verb phrases.

-Sam and Clarenceare talking and eating at the same time. (compound subject and predicate - notice the pattern: subject, subject, verb, verb.
-Both subjects are doing both verbs.)
-Samis talking, and Clarenceis eating at the same time. (compound sentence - notice the pattern: subject, verb, subject, verb.
+Sam is talking, and Clarence is eating at the same time. (compound sentence - notice the pattern: subject, verb, subject, verb.
 The first subject is doing the first verb, and the second subject is doing the second verb.)